joemphilips/docker-lnd-handson/3-LOOP.md

 In that case, she must set `--incoming_threshold` to the channel by `setrule` rpc.

-Let's say she want to dispatch the loop-in when the `local_balance` of the channel becomes less than `10`% of the whole cahnnel capacity.
+Let's say she want to dispatch the loop-in when the `local_balance` of the channel becomes less than `10`% of the whole channel capacity.

 ```bash
 ./docker-lncli-alice.sh listchannels | jq -r ".channels[].chan_id"  | xargs -I XX ./docker-loop.sh setrule XX --incoming_threshold=10